The Missing Half of Productivity Data

 The goal of employee productivity data has never really been data.
 It has always been better decisions.
 Better coaching conversations.
 Better resource allocation.
 Better retention.
 Better outcomes.

-That requires moving beyond raw metrics and into intelligence.
+The organizations that will pull ahead on workforce performance are not the ones with the most data.
+They are the ones who close the gap between data and action the fastest.
+That requires moving beyond raw metrics into intelligence.
 It requires a layer that does the interpretive work, surfaces the signals that matter, and puts the right insight in front of the right leader at the right moment.

 Your productivity data is not the problem.
 What you do with it is.